Vagabottos/Rootlog/Rootlog_V2.md

 ## Changelog

+* Version 2.6 (12 Dec 2020):
+  * Added Riverfolk Export spec and example.
+  * Cleaned up redundant Ministers information and added examples.
+  * Added Spy cards as limitation.
 * Version 2.5 (11 Dec 2020):
-  * Clarified that certain actions can only be notated on certain turns.
+  * Clarified that certain actions can only be notated on certain Factions' turns.
   * Added examples and clarifications throughout.
 * Version 2.4 (7 Dec 2020):
   * Added Field Hospitals spec, to work with Coffin Makers.